 Culturally Sensitive, All Inclusive Midwifery Care

-Women of Color Women of Size IVF Pregnancy LBGTQA Families VBAC (Vaginal Birth After Cesarean Sections)
+Black Women Women of Faith Women of Size IVF Pregnancy LBGTQA Families VBAC

 Your Midwives are committed to your health and the wellbeing of your growing family.
 We take the time to get to know you, your concerns and your needs, providing informed choice from our initial meeting all the way through your pregnancy and birth.